Mohamadkhosravi/CODetector/README.md

 ![4](https://github.com/Mohamadkhosravi/CODetector/assets/94738811/d037fe12-3cf4-412c-acc0-197c10b30f03)

-To set up the sensor, we have used the internal micro opamp which is located in the OPAMP.C and OPAMP.h files In the opamp file, we first set the output offset to zero, then set the registers related to the internal opamp keys
+To set up the sensor, we have used the internal micro opamp which is located in the [OPAMP.C](https://github.com/Mohamadkhosravi/CODetector/blob/main/OPAMP/OPAMP.c) and [OPAMP.h](https://github.com/Mohamadkhosravi/CODetector/blob/main/OPAMP/OPAMP.h) files
+In the opamp file, we first set the output offset to zero, then set the registers related to the internal opamp keys
 ![5](https://github.com/Mohamadkhosravi/CODetector/assets/94738811/f6979095-c815-479c-8207-c5fdd2a394b5)
-Smoke Detector AFE Block Diagram for change this keys used from this registers in OPAMP.c
+Smoke Detector AFE Block Diagram for change this keys used from this registers in  [OPAMP.C](https://github.com/Mohamadkhosravi/CODetector/blob/main/OPAMP/OPAMP.c)
 ```
-sds0=0;
+_sds0=0;
 _sds1=0;
 _sds2=1;////////
 _sds3=0;////////